-The employer must pay a total contribution of 2% (1% contributed by the employee and 1% contributed by the employer).
-The maximum earnings ceiling for determining contributions is R 17 712 (R 14 872) per month from 1 June 2021 or R 212 544 (R 178 464) annually.
+Employers must pay a total UIF contribution of 2% of monthly remuneration (1% employee contribution, 1% employer contribution).
+The maximum earnings for determining contributions is R 17 712 per month or R 212 544 annually.

-The contributions must be paid to SARS within seven days after the end of the month during which the amount was deducted.
-If the last day for payment falls on a public holiday or weekend, the payment must be made on the last business day before the public holiday or weekend.
+Contributions must be paid to SARS (or to the UIF directly if the employer is not registered as such with SARS) within seven days after the end of the month during which it was deducted.
+If the seventh day is a public holiday or weekend, payment must be made on the last business day before the public holiday or weekend.